marktalavera/Community-Emergency-Preparedness-Plan-SOP/README.md

 6.1 Appendices:

-- Appendix A: Risk Assessment Template
+- Risk Assessment Template: Provides a standardized format for conducting risk assessments.
-- Appendix B: Community Survey Template
+- Community Survey Template: Facilitates community feedback and preparedness assessment.
-- Appendix C: Emergency Contact List Template
+- Emergency Contact List Template: Ensures critical contacts are documented and accessible.
-- Appendix D: Training Session Outline
+- Training Session Outline: Guides the structure of training sessions.
-- Appendix E: Drill Evaluation Form
+- Drill Evaluation Form: Standardizes the evaluation of drills to measure effectiveness and identify areas for improvement.